 How the Final Round Works

-Finalist teams present to a new panel of judges who have no prior knowledge of their plans and have not seen their earlier presentations, following the schedule below:
+Finalist Collegiate League teams present to a new panel of judges who have no prior knowledge of their plans and have not seen their earlier presentations, following the schedule below:

 Competition Awards Dinner

-If you competed in the Presentation Round, you and your teammates will dine with the judges—a priceless opportunity to build professional connections.
-Following dinner, competition organizers will announce the winning teams.
+If you competed in the Live Presentation Round, you and your teammates are invited dine with the judges—a valuable opportunity to build professional connections.
+Following dinner, competition organizers will award Merit Prizes and announce the winning teams from all leagues.